Confirmation 1

 Two years in Confirmation Program:

-The student must have completed two years in Confirmation Program beginning in 9th grade - 12th grade.
+The student must have completed two years in the Confirmation Program, beginning in 9th grade - 11th grade.
 They must also be baptized.

 Regular attendance